U16 Chargers 5, Washingtonville 3

 Ultimately, it was Washingtonville who triumphed in the end, scoring two additional goals near the end of the game.
 Arsenal turned up the heat again but the strong Warriors’ defense was able to shut down all scoring attempts.
 The final whistle blew and Washingtonville finished on top with the score of Philipstown 3, Washingtonville 5.

 Summaries provided by Philipstown Soccer Club.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.